Azure/cadl-ranch/packages/cadl-ranch-specs/cadl-ranch-summary.md

 }
 ```

-### Azure_ClientGenerator_Core_Internal_internalOnly
+### Azure_ClientGenerator_Core_Internal_Shared

+- Endpoints:
+  - `get /azure/client-generator-core/internal/shared/public`
-- Endpoint: `get /azure/client-generator-core/internal/internal`
+  - `get /azure/client-generator-core/internal/shared/internal`

-This scenario contains an internal operation.
-It should be generated but not exposed.
+This scenario contains two operations, one public, another internal.
+The public one should be generatated and exported while the internal one should be generated but not exposed.
 Expected query parameter: name=<any string>
 Expected response body: